Searching for Exotrojans in Pulsar Systems: Introduction

-Unless the Trojan is librating around its stable point, the gravitational effects from a single orbiting companion are degenerate with those of two co-orbiting companions up to $\mathcal{O}(e_{\rm{o}}^2)$ \citep[][]{leleu_theory_alphamethod_2017}, where $e_{\rm o}$ is the orbital eccentricity.
+Unless the Trojan is librating around its stable point, the measured gravitational effects on the star from a single orbiting companion are degenerate with those of two co-orbiting companions up to $\mathcal{O}(e_{\rm{o}}^2)$ \citep[][]{leleu_theory_alphamethod_2017}, where $e_{\rm o}$ is the orbital eccentricity.
 This degeneracy helps explain why, despite their prevalence in our Solar System and their accompanying formation models, no Trojans outside the Solar System have yet been confirmed. \citet{ford_observational_2006} showed that combining radial velocity data with transit-timing data breaks this degeneracy. \citet{leleu_theory_alphamethod_2017} further formalized their approach into the robust \mbox{$\alpha$-test} method to include the results of several transits. \citet{balsalobre-ruza_troy3_2024} applied this technique to identify one of the strongest candidates to date with a \mbox{$3$-$\sigma$} detection, building on the earlier works of \citet{lillo-box_troy1_2018, lillo-box_troy2_2018}.
 These works are part of, or helped form the foundation for, the broader TROY project,\footnote{\url{www.troy-project.com}} which seeks to discover the first extrasolar Trojan planets.
-While most of their work has been confined to optical observations of main-sequence stars, \cite{balsalobre-ruza_tentative_radioALMA_2023} potentially identified a forming Trojan gas \& dust accumulation in the PDS~70 protoplanetary disk \citep[e.g.,][]{haffert_pds70_2019}.
+While most of their work has been confined to optical observations of main-sequence stars, \cite{balsalobre-ruza_tentative_radioALMA_2023} potentially identified an accumulation of gas and dust that might be a forming Trojan in the PDS~70 protoplanetary disk \citep[e.g.,][]{keppler2018discovery, haffert_pds70_2019}.